quickfix-j/quickfixj/quickfixj-messages/readme.md

 This results in smaller, concise distributions and quicker build times.

 It is not necessary for an application to depend on ```quickfixj-messages-all```.
-An application need only depend on the artefacts for the FIX Protocol versions that it requires.
+An application needs only depend on the artefacts for the FIX Protocol versions that it requires.
 Please note that if using the reference QuickFIX/J build, an application using FIX Protocol versions **5.0 and later** will also depend on ```quickfixj-messages-fixt11```.
 _Detail: The modules for FIX Protocol versions **5.0 and later** build in a slightly different way to the older versions so that they can exclude classes present in ```quickfixj-messages-all-{version}.jar```_

 ## Tools to use in a custom build